What is Emotional Intelligence?

 Begin at the beginning

-The order the emotional intelligence elements are in place is the order in which to develop them for best results.
+The order the emotional intelligence elements are in place is the order in which to then develop them for best results.
 Firstly, make sure that every element is in place then try and balance them in terms of level.
 If you are poor at managing relationships for example and relatively happy with the other key elements, then start by developing your ability to manage relationships.
 Completeness and uniformity of ability is the first step.

 Secondly, once the elements are in place and broadly level, you can begin to consider bringing the level of all four up to as high a level as you can without overdoing any one area.